 Tournament Trends & Key Factors.

-Each of the last 7 winners had recorded at least one top-10 finish in their previous 8 performances so recent form was fairly decent.
-Previous form in the desert is also an important factor - each winner had at least two career top-10 performances to their name in the desert, however perhaps most telling is that each of the last 7 winners had recorded at least a top-20 finish here the year before their victory.
-That trend halts with McIlroy's win here in 2009 (previous event form of MC/52/MC), however prior to that Woods (08), Stenson (07) and Els (05) also had a top-20 finish or better the year before.
-Woods in 2006 hadn't played 12 months earlier, however he'd finished 5th on his previous start in 2004.
+Event Form.
+Prior to last year’s win from Sergio Garcia, each of the previous 7 winners had recorded at least a top-20 finish here the year before their victory.
+That trend halts with McIlroy’s win here in 2009 (previous event form of MC/52/MC), however prior to that Woods (08), Stenson (07) and Els (05) also had a top-20 finish or better the year before.
+Woods in 2006 hadn’t played 12 months earlier, however he’d finished 5th on his previous start in 2004.

 Watch these tips on YouTube with Steve Bamford: Golf Betting System YouTube Channel